NLP-Discourse-SoochowU/GAN_DP/README.md

 original data.
 We recommend using the original formal RST-DT corpus for experiments.

-We will provide a pre-trained end-to-end parser at https://github.com/NLP-Discourse-SoochowU/sota_end2end_parser, and one can directly use it to generate rhetorical structures for your own article data.
+We will provide a pre-trained end-to-end parser at https://github.com/NLP-Discourse-SoochowU/sota_end2end_parser, and one can directly apply it to downstream NLP tasks.

 #### Tips
 RST-style discourse parsing has long been known to be complicated, which is why the system we provide actually